samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 If authentication fails, the ciphertext MUST NOT be decrypted internally, and the decrypted plaintext MUST NOT be given as output.

-The authentication tag MUST NOT be truncated as this would affect the collision resistance, which is needed for this scheme to be committing.
+The MAC output length MUST NOT be truncated below 256 bits as this would affect the collision resistance, which is needed for this scheme to be committing.

 Every key MUST be randomly chosen from a uniform distribution.
 Keys can either be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG) or the output of a key derivation function (KDF).

 The nonce MAY be public and/or predictable.
-It can be a counter, the output of a KDF by deriving a secret key alongside the nonce, or randomly generated using a CSPRNG.
+It can be a counter, the output of a KDF by deriving the key alongside the nonce, or randomly generated using a CSPRNG.
 However, care MUST be taken to ensure that the likelihood of two randomly generated nonces colliding is low by frequently rotating the key being used.

 The internally derived `encryptionKey` and `macKey` SHOULD be erased from memory before returning an output.
 However, this may not be possible in some programming languages.